telerik/xamarin-forms-docs/controls/chart/chart-overview.md

 #### CartesianChartGrid ####

 The Cartesian chart may be optionally decorated with grid-like visuals that support horizontal and vertical lines, associated with axis ticks and horizontal and vertical stripes – the area between two adjacent ticks.
+For more information you can see the [CartesianChartGrid section]({% slug cartesian-chart-grid %}).

 ### PieChart ###